WGBH-MLA/clams-kitchen/README.md

   - Logging of each item processed
   - Cleaning up (removing) downloaded media (optional)

-Currently, the main post-processing routines that have been defined are associated with the creation of visual indexes ("visaids") for video files, as performed by the [visaid_builder](https://github.com/WGBH-MLA/visaid_builder) module, using the output the [CLAMS SWT detection app](https://github.com/clamsproject/app-swt-detection).
+Currently, the main post-processing routines that have been defined are
+1. Processing associated with the creation of visual indexes ("visaids") for video files, performed by the [visaid_builder](https://github.com/WGBH-MLA/visaid_builder) module, using the output the [CLAMS SWT detection app](https://github.com/clamsproject/app-swt-detection).

-Additional post-processing for transcripts and transcript metadata is performed by the [transcript_converter](https://github.com/WGBH-MLA/transcript_converter) module, using the output of the [CLAMS Whisper Wrapper app](https://apps.clams.ai/whisper-wrapper/) or the [CLAMS Parakeet Wrapper app](https://apps.clams.ai/parakeet-wrapper/).
+2. Processing for transcripts and transcript metadata, performed by the [transcript_converter](https://github.com/WGBH-MLA/transcript_converter) module, using the output of the [CLAMS Whisper Wrapper app](https://apps.clams.ai/whisper-wrapper/) or the [CLAMS Parakeet Wrapper app](https://apps.clams.ai/parakeet-wrapper/).

 ## Installation